+Figure 11: Decay digram for CO stretch, N=O stretch, and their combination eigenstates with the IRC mode.
+The red arrows indicate possible decay paths.
+Notice that the isomerization can only occur due to the existence of the delocalized Q_1 eigenstate.
 The decay diagrams are interpreted as follows: starting from a high energy mode, one searches down the column for an eigenstate with a high decay rate, indicating a possible transition.
 From the new eigenstate, a horizontal line is drawn, reaching the diagonal line on the left.
 Again, one looks down the column for the next possible decay and repeats the process until it reaches a fundamental level.

-Both diagrams shown in Fig. 11 show that the most probable channel allowing the cis -> trans conversion must include a delocalized mode.
-Notice that even though such eigenstate is below the IRC barrier, it still has a small tunneling transmission probability, as shown in Fig. 8 Such small transmission not only allows tunneling once the eigenstate is occupied, either by increasing the temperature or by vibrational excitation, but also makes the integral with a localized state, e.g. $\langle 01|\hat{\mu}|^0\rangle$ in the $Q_1Q_2$ case, different from zero, thus initiating a cascade effect that leads to the isomerization.
+Both diagrams shown in Figure 11 show that the most probable channel allowing the $cis \rightarrow trans$ conversion must include a delocalized mode.
+Notice that even though such eigenstate is below the IRC barrier, it still has a small tunneling transmission probability, as shown in Figure 8.
+Such small transmission not only allows tunneling once the eigenstate is occupied, either by increasing the temperature or by vibrational excitation, but also makes the integral with a localized state, $e.g. \langle 01 | \hat{\mu} | 0 \rangle$ in the Q_1Q_2 case, different from zero, thus initiating a cascade effect that leads to the isomerization.
 Notice that several decay paths can be traced, but some do not lead to isomerization.
 Therefore, the efficiency of the process depends on the number of isomerization paths pondered by the number of all possible decay paths.